ViitorSG/banco-sangue-back-end/README.md

-# CitelFront
+# CitelSpring

-This project was generated with java version using webstorm to work with angular
+This project was generated with SDK verion 11 using intelij to work with java

 # Downloading the libs

 Run npm intall to dowload the libs that i used for codding

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.